cvano/cvano/README.md

 ## About Me
-  🌱 I’m currently learning about Distributed Systems, Formal Verification of Distributed Systems, and Conversational AI.
+  🌱 I’m currently learning about Distributed Systems, Formal Verification of Systems Software, and Conversational AI.

   🏆 Recently I've been learning TypeScript and Angular!